bearnomore/gettingcleandata/CodeBook.md

 ### The structure of the tidy data set is:

-first column(variable): Subject_ID.
+First column(variable): Subject_ID.
 This is the numbers obtained from the corresponding files of subjects_train.txt or subjects_test.txt

-second column(variable): Activity.
+Second column(variable): Activity.
-               This is the descriptive names of activities by matching the activity code to the file of activity_label.txt
+This is the descriptive names of activities by matching the activity code to activity_label.txt

-third to the last columns(variables): Measurement features.
+Third to the last columns(variables): Measurement features.
 The variable names are described by the file of feature.txt.
-In general, they                                         follow the rules in file of feature_info.txt:
+In general, they follow the rules in feature_info.txt:

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ

 tGravityAcc-XYZ

 tBodyAccJerk-XYZ

 tBodyGyro-XYZ

 tBodyGyroJerk-XYZ

 tBodyAccMag

 tGravityAccMag

 tBodyAccJerkMag

 tBodyGyroMag

 tBodyGyroJerkMag

 fBodyAcc-XYZ

 fBodyAccJerk-XYZ

-fBodyGyro-XYZ
+fBodyGyro-

 fBodyAccMag

 fBodyAccJerkMag

 fBodyGyroMag

 fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value

 std(): Standard deviation

 meanFreq(): Weighted average of the frequency components to obtain a mean frequency